 The guidelines distinguish between public areas and personal workplaces.
 A public area includes any university property where members of the public may come to receive services or attend public events.
 The following list provides a few examples of public areas:

-- the service counter at Employment Services or the Cashier’s Office
+- The welcome center at University Human Resources or the Cashier’s Office

 - Carver-Hawkeye Arena

 - The main lobby at the University of Iowa Hospitals and Clinics